-Researchers are also investigating the beneficial effect of leptin in Type 2 diabetes.
-This benefit seems to be independent of leptin's ability to help some obese people lose weight.
-(Obesity is a known risk factor for Type 2 diabetes.)
+Researchers are investigating the potentially beneficial effect of leptin in type 2 diabetes.
+This benefit seems to be independent of the hormone's ability to help some obese people lose weight.
+Obesity is a known risk factor for type 2 diabetes.

 Like leptin, ghrelin is a very interesting hormone.
 Controlling its level in the body may someday be a helpful treatment for people who are having trouble losing excess weight.

-The human endocrine or hormonal system is very complex, but its study is very worthwhile.
-Hopefully new therapies and medications will soon be developed for treating hormonal problems such as leptin resistance and obesity.
+The human endocrine or hormonal system is complex, but its study is very worthwhile.
+Hopefully, new therapies and medications will soon be developed for treating problems such as leptin resistance and obesity.

 © 2012 Linda Crampton